DevExpress-Examples/richedit-for-core-how-to-integrate-a-control-into-an-asp-net-web-forms-application/Readme.md

 End Function
 ```

+Take special note that you also need to drop [ScriptManager](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.scriptmanager?view=netframework-4.8) onto the form and enable its EnablePageMethods option.

-5. If you wish to open a document on the RichEdit first load, save the document path to a public global variable to pass it to RichEdit's page:
+6. If you wish to open a document on the RichEdit first load, save the document path to a public global variable to pass it to RichEdit's page:

 ```cs
 public string InitialDocument;